Skip to main content

 Back to top

-When a joint tenant dies, the tenancy passes to any other joint tenants.
-This is called 'survivorship'.
+When a joint tenant dies, the tenancy passes to the other joint tenants.

-If the other joint tenant lives somewhere else, the landlord can take steps to end the tenancy with a notice to quit.
+If the joint tenant who takes over the tenancy has moved out, the landlord can end the tenancy with a notice to quit.

 Example